mrlesmithjr/docker-ansible-nginx-lb/README.md

 Repo Info
 =========
-A [Docker] container to load-balance DNS services on `TCP/UDP`..
+A [Docker] container to load-balance syslog services on `UDP`..
-`mrlesmithjr/nginx-lb:ubuntu-dns-lb`
+`mrlesmithjr/nginx-lb:ubuntu-syslog-lb-rancher`

 Purpose
 -------
-To front-end DNS load-balancing to your containerized DNS services.
+To front-end syslog load-balancing to your containerized syslog services.
 Allowing for scaling out.
 Within this container [rancher-gen] is running to communicate with the [Rancher] API to watch for changes to containers based on service names.
 When a change is detected it will regenerate the NGINX configuration and reload